 - 1. Repentance involves two turns:

 - a.
-The negative turn away from sin.
+The negative: turn away from sin.

 - b.
-The positive turn toward God.
+The positive; turn toward God.

 - 2. Repentance is more than sorrow.

 - a. a person may repent simply because he wills and acts to change.

 - b. a person may repent because he senses an agonizing sorrow within.

 Repentance is both the change of mind and the actual turning of one's life away from sin and toward God, not the sense of feeling of sorrow.
+It is taking action of body, soul, and spirit.